liedge/LTX-Industries/src/main/resources/assets/ltxi/guides/ltxi/guide/machines/fabricators.md

 # Tech Fabrication

-Most of the upgrades and gear are too complex to be made in general processing machines or a crafting table.
+Some of the upgrades and gear are too complex to be made in general processing machines or a crafting table.
 For that, you'll need to make a Fabricator.
 Fabricating recipes are unique amongst all the LTXI recipe types, consult the recipe data spec below.